rahulnyk/knowledge_graph/README.md

 - [concept_graph.ipynb](https://github.com/rahulnyk/knowledge_graph/blob/main/concept_graph.ipynb): This notebook reads the csv files, and creates a graph out of them.
 I am also calculating the graph communities here for colouring the nodes community-wise.
 That's how the graph in the banner image is so colourful.
 The notebook also generates the pyvis graph visualisation.

+Both these notebooks are fairly descriptive.
+So it shouldnt be hard to follow what I am doing.
+But for any doubts, feel free to contact me.
+I will be happy to help.

 ---
 ## Tech Stack